aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/jwks.md

 ## Function `try_get_patched_jwk`

-Get a JWK by issuer and key ID from the <code>PatchedJWKs</code>, if it exists.
-More convenient to call from Move, since it does not abort.
+Get a JWK by issuer and key ID from the <code>PatchedJWKs</code>, if it exists.<br/> More convenient to call from Move, since it does not abort.

 <pre><code>public fun try_get_patched_jwk(issuer: vector&lt;u8&gt;, jwk_id: vector&lt;u8&gt;): option::Option&lt;jwks::JWK&gt;<br/></code></pre>